Provincie-Zuid-Holland/satellite-images-datascience/README.md

 ### Input filtering

 For the input we discovered that the atmosphere had a collinearity effect on the three red, green and blue values.
 As such we only pick the blue band in order to reduce the relative color weight in the prediction compared to NDVI and height data.
 A other advantage of using the color blue is that it’s the best color to  detect sand with.
-Which for this case is particular important
+Detecting sand is particularly interesting for ecologists.

 The following illustration exemplifies the eventual and final input we have for the contrast model: